-6.9.2.10.3 Requirements of provision 6.7.2.20.2 apply to portable tank with an FRP shell.”
+6.9.2.10.3 Requirements of provision 6.7.2.20.2 apply to portable tank with an FRP shell.”]

 Chapter 7.1

-7.1.1.6 Replace “The interior and exterior” by “The interior and the exterior”.
-After the existing paragraph add the following new text:
+7.5.1.2 In the last sentence, replace “The interior and exterior of a vehicle or container” by “The interior and the exterior of a wagon/vehicle, container, bulk-container, MEGC, tank-container or portable tank”.
+In the last sentence, replace "packages" by "cargo".

+[Comment from OTIF: As "cargo transport unit" is defined in 1.2.1 I would propose to use this term in this text and the new text to be inserted.]

+Add the following new paragraph at the end:

-“ The cargo transport unit shall be checked to ensure it is structurally serviceable, that it is free of possible residues incompatible with the cargo and that the interior floor, walls and ceiling, where applicable, are free from protrusions or deterioration that could affect the cargo inside and that freight containers are free of damages that affect the weather-tight integrity of the container, when required.
+“ Wagons/Vehicles, containers, bulk-containers, MEGCs, tank-containers or portable tanks shall be checked to ensure they are structurally serviceable, that they are free of possible residues incompatible with the cargo and that the interior floor, walls and ceiling, where applicable, are free from protrusions or deterioration that could affect the cargo inside and that the vehicles, containers, bulk-containers, MEGCs, tank-containers or portable tanks are free of damages that affect the weather-tight integrity of the container, when required.

-Structurally serviceable means that the cargo transport unit is free from major defects in its structural components.
-Structural components of cargo transport units for multimodal purpose are e.g. top and bottom side rails, top and bottom end rails, corner posts, corner fittings and, for freight containers, door sill, door header and floor cross members.
+Structurally serviceable means that they are free from major defects in their structural components.
+Structural components are e.g. top and bottom side rails, top and bottom end rails, corner posts, corner fittings and, for large containers, door sill, door header and floor cross members.
 Major defects include:

 (a) Bends, cracks or breaks in structural or supporting members and any damage to service or operational equipment that affects the integrity of the unit;

-(b) Any distortion of the over-all configuration or any damage to lifting attachments or handling equipment interface features great enough to prevent proper alignment of handling equipment, mounting and securing on chassis, vehicle or wagon, or insertion into ships' cells; and, where applicable;
+(b) Any distortion of the over-all configuration or any damage to lifting attachments or handling equipment interface features great enough to prevent proper alignment of handling equipment, mounting and securing on chassis or vehicle/wagon; and, where applicable;

 (c) Door hinges, door seals and hardware that are seized, twisted, broken, missing or otherwise inoperative.

-NOTE: For filling portable tanks and MEGCs, see Chapter 4.2.
-For filling bulk containers, see Chapter 4.3.”

-7.1.3.3.1 Delete 7.1.3.3.1 and renumber 7.1.3.3.2 accordingly.
+[Comments from OTIF:

+In UN text only "freight containers" (large containers) are mentioned in this sentence.
+The amended sentence looks a bit strange as the "weather-tight integrity" of a tank-container or portable tank should be given in any case, otherwise it is not able to contain the dangerous good in a safe manner.
+If you keep the text as proposed "container" in the second part of the sentence should be amended as well.

+This text is currently in 7.1.4 RID/ADR.
+If new text is introduced in 7.5.1.2 the old text should be deleted in 7.1.4.

+If the term "cargo transport unit" is not used, "unit" has to be adapted in (a).

+As 7.5.1.5 now contains general text for all cargo transport units I would propose to keep the Note in RID/ADR/ADN but to mention also those chapters which are only applicable for RID/ADR/ADN:

+“NOTE: For filling portable tanks and UN multiple-element gas containers (MEGCs), see Chapter 4.2; for filling tank-wagons / fixed tanks (tank-vehicles), demountable tanks, tank-containers and tank swap bodies, with shells made of metallic materials, and battery-wagons/battery-vehicles and multiple element gas containers (MEGCs), see Chapter 4.3; for filling fibre-reinforced plastics tank-containers/tanks, see Chapter 4.4; for vacuum-operated waste tanks, see Chapter 4.5; for filling bulk containers, see Chapter 7.3.”]

+(ADR:)

-7.1.5.3.2 (a) Replace “the word "STABILIZED"” by “the words "TEMPERATURE CONTROLLED"”.
+7.1.7.3.2 (a) Replace “the word "STABILIZED"” by “the words "TEMPERATURE CONTROLLED"”.

-7.1.5.3.2 (b) Delete footnote 1.

-Table of correspondence between the IAEA regulations and the Model Regulations

-In the title of the “Table of correspondence between paragraph numbers in the IAEA regulations…” replace “PARAGRPAPH NUMBERS” by “PARAGRAPHS, TABLES AND FIGURES” and replace “THE IAEA REGULATIONS FOR THE SAFE TRANSPORT OF RADIOACTIVE MATERIAL (2018 EDITION – SSR-6 (Rev. 1))” by “THE 2018 EDITION OF THE IAEA REGULATIONS FOR THE SAFE TRANSPORT OF RADIOACTIVE MATERIAL”.
-Add a heading above the first table to read “Correspondence between paragraphs”.
-In the header row of the first table, replace “SSR-6” by “IAEA” and “UN” by “Model regulations”.
-Replace the joint heading above the second and third tables by a heading above the second table reading “Correspondence between tables” and a heading above the third table reading “Correspondence between figures”.
-In the header row of the second table, replace “SSR-6 Table” by “IAEA” and replace “UN Model Regulations” by “Model regulations”.
-In the header row of the third table, replace “SSR-6 Figure” by “IAEA” and replace “UN Model Regulations” by “Model regulations”.